ckhawks/doorman/README.md

   <h3 align="center">Doorman</h3>

   <p align="center">
-    Doorman is an extensible minecraft proxy with a sophisticated plugin system.
+    Doorman is an extensible Minecraft proxy with a sophisticated plugin system.
     <br />
     <a href="https://github.com/willocn/doorman/issues">Report Bug</a>
     ·
     <a href="https://inv.wtf/willocn">Join the Discord</a>
   </p>
 </p>

+## What?

+Doorman creates a way for

 ## Installation